teeframe/protocol-documentation/src/chunks/system-messages.md

 ## 7 - NETMSG_SNAPSINGLE

-This message sends a full snap with all items.
+This message sends a full snap with all items in a single packet.

 - **Vital** : ❌
 - **Instant Sending** : ✅